balbok0/dynamics-modeling/README.md

 - [ ] Verify that robot type argument is even necessary.
 If it is then make sure it's properly passed into data loading, models etc.
 - [ ] Add support for AutoRally style input/output.
 - [ ] DOCUMENTATION.
 More an ongoing task
+- [ ] Configuration files.
 - [ ] Invoke tasks for linting and testing(?
 See below)
 - [ ] Figure out some integration tests.
 Maybe a simple train loop
 - [ ] Move to GitLab
 - [ ] Split code into library and script.
 (For example models/datasets/parsing data should be in library, but loading args would in script)
+- [ ] Dask support for arrays bigger than memory?
+I don't think it will be an issue with dynamics-modeling (unless we do some stuff with elevation map), but it might be useful for other extractions.